Ohio Vehicular Fires Are More Common

 - Unusual increase in engine temperature

-If you or a loved one was injured in a car fire, the automaker or a parts manufacturer may have failed to place a safe product on the market.
+If you or a loved one was injured in a car fire or any related car accident, the automaker or a parts manufacturer may have failed to place a safe product on the market.
 That’s why it’s crucial to discuss this matter with an experienced Ohio car accident attorney who can launch a thorough investigation and advocate on your behalf.